 More people invest in mutual funds than any other investment product.
 As practiced by the vast majority of non-professional individual investors, investing, for them, means investing in mutual funds.

-However, while mutual funds are a popular and relatively simple investing vehicle, many individual investors lack financial know-how, are time-challenged, and suffer from information overload.
-As a consequence, numerous academic studies show that the average investor’s returns are considerably below those provided by the markets’ investment indexes.
+However, while mutual funds are a popular and relatively simple investing vehicle, many individual investors lack the financial know-how, are time-challenged, and suffer from information overload.
+As a consequence, numerous academic and professional studies show, unfortunately, that the average investor has a relatively low level of investment literacy.
+As a consequence, their returns are most often considerably below those provided by the markets’ investment benchmarks.

-For individuals, there are a number of ways for solving this investment management dilemma.
-The Schoolhouse’s response is to use “actionable-education,” which means preparing an investor to select and monitor an investment portfolio that is easy-to-understand, low-cost, high-quality, and good for the long-term.
-For details on how this do-it-yourself investing is accomplished, go to the next section, the Schoolhouse Solution.
+For individuals, there are a number of ways for solving this dilemma.
+The Schoolhouse’s response is to use “actionable-education,” which means preparing an investor with the know-how to create an investment portfolio that is easy-to-understand, low-cost, high-quality, and good for the long-term.
+For details on how this type of investing can be accomplished, go to the next section, the Schoolhouse Solution.

 A professional lifetime, over 40 years, in and around financial markets has given me the opportunity to absorb a huge dose of experience and expertise about the investment process.
-Through the Schoolhouse, I’d like to share my investing know-how with those individuals who want to become knowledgeable do-it-yourself investors.
+Through the Schoolhouse, I’d like to share my investing know-how with those individuals who want to become knowledgeable mutual fund investors.